 Can we do without extradition? – Kan vi hoppe over utlevering?

-we possibly use English, but it's a weak version.
-Everyone uses it very well on the spot.
-Well, except for the diction: it takes moments for us to understand our neighbor, who convinces us that she is hiding in this apartment with her friend ('hiding' trying to say 'hiring').
+we possibly use English, but this is a weak version.
+Everyone on site uses it very well.
+Well, maybe apart from diction: it takes a moment to understand our neighbor who convinces us that she is hiding in this apartment with her friend ('hiding' trying to say 'hiring').